California Coast University

 Always double-check your Academic Plan to make sure the courses you received are a part of your program.

 How many courses should I receive?

 One course is sent at a time.
 When the grade is recorded for the course, you will be sent the next course.
-You may have a maximum of four courses out at any one time.
+You may have a maximum of one course out at any one time.

 Do I have to get my textbook through California Coast University?